ThaxxVira/codeExamples/MATLAB_Examples/README.md

-# MATLAB Original Code
+# MATLAB - Original Code

 This directory contains original code (unless otherwise specified) writtin in MATLAB.

-Files will be added as code is reviewed and confirmed to operate as intended.
+Files will be added as existing code is reviewed and confirmed to operate as intended.

 Code Upload Priorities, by language: